Girli: Style

 Girli's music makes use of samples from various sources including video games and news broadcasts.

 Girli has stated that her songs are all autobiographical.
-Referring to her most recent EP, Ex Talk, Girli said, "I think this era of Girli, my style is definitely more influenced by '90s grunge and '70s punk, kind of mixed in together in a modern way."
+Referring to her EP Ex Talk, Girli said, "I think this era of Girli, my style is definitely more influenced by '90s grunge and '70s punk, kind of mixed in together in a modern way."

 Image

 While performing in indie band Ask Martin as Milly Toomey in her mid-teens, Girli had short brown hair and wore men's clothing.
 As Girli, she has a distinctive visual aesthetic that includes neon pink dyed hair.
 Girli has observed a close link between her music and her fashion style.
 Describing her transition into a pink aesthetic, she said "I was really into indie, then I started listening to more female-made music, and my style developed based on what I was listening to."
 In a 2018 interview she described "wearing way more non-pink items of clothing, black, tartan and fishnet tights" when performing songs with a "more alternative and rockier sound".
 Girli has named Harajuku street fashion, the 1990s riot grrrl scene, and noughties girl bands as fashion influences.

 Another core part of Girli's public persona is her feminist beliefs.
 Early interviews describe Girli throwing tampons into the crowd at gigs, which she said was a way of challenging the societal taboo around menstruation.
 Girli has expressed the view that music is a way to effect political change, in a way she views as more effective than parliamentary politics, which she became disillusioned with after her time as a Youth MP.
 She announced a partnership with Girls Against, an organisation campaigning against sexual harassment in live music venues, in 2016.

 She took part in stylist Louby McLoughlin's project OKgrl, a fashion and music platform, in 2017, and Kirsti-Nicole Hadley's GRL PWR, a female-only arts collective.

 Personal life

 Girli is openly bisexual/queer.
 She first came out as bisexual aged 15 at a Tegan and Sara concert.
 She also uses the word pansexual to describe herself.

-Commenting on gender identity in a 2017 interview, she said : "Right now I identify as a woman, but what does that even mean?
+Commenting on gender identity in a 2017 interview, she said: "Right now I identify as a woman, but what does that even mean?
 Is that what I say, who I am?
 Right now I feel like a woman, but that may change.
 Some days, I'm like 'fuck it, I don't feel like a woman or a man.'"

+In a 2024 interview with the Big Issue she said: "The idea of women being with women is often overly romanticised, and even fetishised...
+I wanted to write about queer joy and queer sex, and how that is inherently rebellious… Queer women aren’t just there for the male gaze."

-She has stated that she suffers from obsessive-compulsive disorder and takes antidepressants.
+She has stated that she has obsessive–compulsive disorder and takes antidepressants.
 Her single "Up & Down" is about her mental health struggles.
 She is a skateboarder.